batect/batect/rfcs/2020-01-caches/proposal.md

 # Proposed solution

-To resolve the issues outlined above, this RFC proposes adding a new volume mount mechanism designed specifically for cache directories that uses Docker volumes instead of mounting directories from the host operating system, except when running as part of a CI build.
+To resolve the issues outlined above, this RFC proposes adding a new volume mount mechanism designed specifically for cache directories that uses Docker volumes instead of mounting directories from the host operating system.

-When running as part of a CI build, batect will instead default to mounting a directory on the host OS so that this directory can easily be shared between builds.
-(It is assumed that most CI builds occur on Linux and so the overhead of this is negligible.)

-The choice of cache mechanism would also be able to be overridden with a command line option.
+In some situations, it is still preferable to use a mounted directory instead of a volume (eg. to persist a cache across CI builds by configuring the CI tool to archive and restore a directory), so batect will also offer the option to use mounted directories as the backing storage for a cache, configurable with a CLI option.

 # Spike results

 Performance tests for a non-trivial Golang app (https://github.com/batect/abacus/commit/428bab1a8a142eb41fd6062de61ac340ad58b5fe) were performed using the test scripts in this directory.
-Tests were perfomed on a 2018 MacBook Pro running macOS 10.15.3 and Docker Desktop 2.2.0.3.
+Tests were performed on a 2018 MacBook Pro running macOS 10.15.3 and Docker Desktop 2.2.0.3.

 |                                                                          | Using mount (no options) | Using mount (`delegated` mode) | Using volume |
 | ------------------------------------------------------------------------ | ------------------------ | ------------------------------ | ------------ |